 Female Cannabis Plants

 The sex of cannabis plants can be determined by looking for the first signs of bloom on the plant.
-These are visible a few days to a week after you switch your light to 12/12 and give your plant the sign to start flowering – or when nature itself ignites the flowering phase by making days shorter than 14 hours.
+These are visible a few days to a week after you switch your light to 12/12 and give your plant the sign to switch from the growth stage to the flowering stage of its life cycle .
+Outdoors, the same signal is given by nature as soon as the days grow shorter than 14 hours after the summer solstice.

-These ‘calyxes’ remain empty as long as the plant is not pollinated.
+These ‘calyxes’ remain empty as long as the plant is not pollinated by a male plant.
 When it does get pollinated, these calyxes will fill up to hold and protect the plant’s babies: seeds.
 It is even thought that the resin on weed plants serves only that purpose in nature: to protect the plant’s offspring from burning in the sun.

 Male Cannabis Seeds